Weyl Calculus on Graded Groups: Symbol classes and Sobolev spaces

 \section{Symbol classes and Sobolev spaces}

-H\"{o}rmander's Weyl calculus on $\R^n$ makes crucial use of the symplectic structure of the cotangent bundle $T^* \R^n \cong \times \R^n \times \widehat{\R}^n$.
-The lack thereof on $G \times \Ghat$ requires a different strategy to make the symbolic calculus for $\tau$-quantized pseudo-differential operators work.
-To be specific, we will make heavy use of the so-called associated kernel of a symbol $\sigma$, an object closely related to the integral kernel of the operator $\Optau(\sigma)$.

-In the following we recall some crucial facts about the H\"{o}rmander-type symbol classes and the inhomogeneous Sobolev spaces on graded groups established in \cite{FR} and point out how these objects relate to the $\tau$-quantizations~\eqref{eq:tau_quant_G}, for which we will develop a symbolic calculus from Section~\ref{sec:sym_calc} on.
+To set the stage for the symbolic calculus for the $\tau$-quantizations \eqref{eq:tau_quant_G}, we recall some crucial facts about the H\"{o}rmander-type symbol classes and the inhomogeneous Sobolev spaces on graded groups established in \cite{FR}.